-About 20 Mule Team® products
+About 20 Mule Team products

-20 Mule Team borates are produced from naturally occurring minerals and have an excellent reputation for safety when used as directed.
-Borates are essential nutrients for plants and key ingredients in fiberglass, glass, ceramics, detergents, fertilizers, wood preservatives, flame retardants, and personal care products.
+U.S. Borax produces the 20 Mule Team[®] borates family of products from naturally occurring minerals and have an excellent reputation for purity and safety when used as directed.
+Borates are key ingredients in a number of industrial applications including fiberglass, glass, ceramics, batteries and capacitors, wood preservatives, and flame retardants.